LackingInGrav1tas/chc/README.md

 # chc
 A simple interpreter.
-My first real attemept, so keep that in mind.
+Spaghetti code.
 CHC is a simple interpreted language which supports functions.
 It utilizes lazy evaluation and is written completely in C++

 SYNTAX